mociepa/ShortfallRiskHedging/README.md

 Next steps:

-01.02.2022 - Adding a document, which show an example of how to use the package.

-04.02.2022 - Creating the final version 1.00, before submitting the thesis for review.
+Adding the English version of the thesis in a few days.

-28.02.2022 - Adding a document with used formulas, and adding a master thesis (in polish) on github.

-Soon - translating the thesis into English.